-EDITOR'S NOTE (January 23, 2019): Given the concerning epidemic of increased consumption of processed foods, salt and sugar, and higher rates of smoking, drug addiction, sedentary lifestyle, sleep disorders, environmental pollution, and stress, could we infer that most noncommunicable diseases are, in fact, behavioral diseases?
+EDITOR'S NOTE (January 23, 2019): Given the concerning epidemic of increased consumption of processed foods, salt, sugar, rates of smoking, sedentary lifestyle, sleep disorders, environmental pollution, and stress, could we infer that most noncommunicable diseases are, in fact, behavioral diseases?
 Diabetes, hypertension, obesity, cardiovascular disorders, and fatty liver disease respond in large part to the same condition for which the environment and life habits are decisive: metabolic syndrome.
 The increased death rate due to noncommunicable diseases is a clear sign that by decreasing transmissible ones, usually associated with a pathogen and with a deterministic and predictive etiology, we find a phenomenon of increased morbidity and mortality, whose approach deviates from the statistical patient and requires a greater reflection ability and critical judgment.

 Deaths due to communicable (maternal, neonatal, and nutritional) causes continue to decrease worldwide, while deaths due to noncommunicable diseases increase and deaths due to injuries remain stable.
 On the other hand, the decrease in mortality rates of some noncommunicable diseases has slowed down or stalled.
 Additionally, more deaths have occurred among men than women.
 These findings were suggested in a 2017 analysis published in The Lancet.